As always, Rush Limbaugh, the EIB network, the fastest three hours in media.

 She's a Democrat and she cares about people.

-And uh her husband's a wonderful person.
+And her husband's a wonderful person.

-Diane Feinstein, why she she had to step in in that turmoil after the assassination of Harvey Milk.
+Diane Feinstein, why she had to step in in that turmoil after the assassination of Harvey Milk.

 Oh, she's been through such turmoil.